Martin-ITT/MS1-Martin-s-Grill/README.md

 ## User stories

-1. As a business owner I need a website which will provide all relevant information - our products, store locantions and opening time.
+1. As a business owner I need a website which will provide all relevant information - our products, store locantion and opening time.

+1. As a business owner I need good looking home page with direct option to order.

 1. As a business owner I would like to be accesible throught my website so the customer can contact me and share their ideas or feedback.